appsfortableau/laravel-pdo-odbc/README.md

 ## # How to install

+Make sure you have PHP version 7.4+ installed.

 > `composer require yoramdelangen/laravel-pdo-odbc` To add source in your project.

 By default the package will be automaticly registered via the `package:discover` command.